Roasted Broccoli and Carrots Are My Go-To Side Dish

 - Parmesan cheese: This is optional for topping, but gives the dish great flavor.

-How to Make Roasted Broccoli & Carrots
+How to Make Roasted Broccoli and Carrots

+Step 1.
 Prep the veggies: Cut the carrots and broccoli if you haven’t done so already.
 Add them to a large-rimmed baking sheet in an even, single layer and drizzle them with olive oil.

 Pro Tip: If the carrots are especially thick, slice the thinner ends in half and the thicker top part into fourths to ensure the carrots are the same size.
 Similar-sized carrots help them cook evenly.
 Here’s a great tutorial on how to cut broccoli.

+Step 2.
 Season: Mix together the salt, pepper, Italian seasoning, garlic powder, and red chili flakes in a small bowl.
 Sprinkle it evenly over the broccoli and carrots and toss to coat them in the olive oil and seasoning.

 Recipe FAQs